stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 #### Abstaining from Voting

-A validator may abstain from voting by submitting negative or 0 prices for the Luna exchange rate.
+A validator may abstain from voting by submitting a non-positive integer for the `ExchangeRate` field in [`MsgExchangeRateVote`](#vote-for-exchange-rate-of-luna-msgexchangeratevote).
 Doing so will absolve them of any penalties for missing `VotePeriod`s, but also disqualify them from receiving Oracle seigniorage rewards for faithful reporting.

-> A validator that decides to participate in the oracle process **must submit a vote for the Luna exchange rate against every denomination specified in [`Whitelist`](#whitelist) during every `VotePeriod`**.
+> A validator that decides to participate in the oracle process **must submit a vote for the LUNA exchange rate against every denomination specified in [`Whitelist`](#whitelist) during every `VotePeriod`**.
 For every `VotePeriod` during which they fail to do so, it is considered a "miss."
 >
 > Participating validators must maintain a valid vote rate of at least [`MinValidPerWindow`](#minvalidperwindow), lest they get their stake slashed (currently set to [0.01%](#slashfraction)) and temporarily jailed.
 {warning}

 ### Vote Tally

-At the end of each $P_i$, the submitted votes are tallied.
+At the end of each P(T), the submitted votes are tallied.

-The submitted salt of each vote is used to verify consistency with the prevote submitted by the validator in $P_{i-1}$.
+The submitted salt of each vote is used to verify consistency with the prevote submitted by the validator in P(T-1).
 If the validator has not submitted a prevote, or the SHA256 resulting from the salt does not match the hash from the prevote, the vote is dropped.

-For each denomination, if the total voting power of submitted votes exceeds 50%, the weighted median price of the votes is recorded on-chain as the effective exchange rate for Luna<>$d$ for $P_{i+1}$.
-Denominations that receive fewer than [`VoteThreshold`](#votethreshold) total voting power have their exchange rates deleted from the store, and no swaps can be made with it during $P_i$.
+For each denomination, if the total voting power of submitted votes exceeds 50%, the weighted median of the votes is recorded on-chain as the effective exchange rate for LUNA against that denomination for the following `VotePeriod` P(T+1).

+Denominations receiving fewer than [`VoteThreshold`](#votethreshold) total voting power have their exchange rates deleted from the store, and no swaps can be made with it during P(T).

 ### Ballot Rewards

-Winners of the ballot for $P_{i-1}$, i.e. voters that have managed to vote within a narrow band around the weighted median, are rewarded with a portion of the collected seigniorage.
+Winners of the ballot for P(T-1), i.e. voters that have managed to vote within a narrow band around the weighted median, are rewarded with a portion of the collected seigniorage.
 See [`k.RewardBallotWinners()`](#krewardballotwinners) for more details.

 > Starting from Columbus-3, fees from [Market](dev-spec-market.md) swaps are no longer are included in the oracle reward pool, and are immediately burned during the swap operation.
 {note}

 ## Message Types

-> The control flow for vote-tallying, Luna price updates, ballot rewards and slashing happens at the end of every `VotePeriod`, and is found at the [end-block ABCI function](#end-block) rather than inside message handlers.
+> The control flow for vote-tallying, LUNA exchange rate updates, ballot rewards and slashing happens at the end of every `VotePeriod`, and is found at the [end-block ABCI function](#end-block) rather than inside message handlers.
 {note}

 ### Submit a Prevote - `MsgExchangeRatePrevote`